Juher2402/PowerBI-Ahca-polls-dashboard/README.md

 📊 Project Overview

-This Power BI dashboard provides an interactive analysis of [insert dataset/domain e.g., healthcare/financial/operational] data.
+This Power BI dashboard provides an interactive analysis of data.
 It enables users to explore key metrics, identify trends, and gain actionable insights for decision-making.

 🚀 Features